Introduction: A Guide to Grand Teton National Park

 While Grand Teton is a hiker's paradise, you don’t have to leave the car to experience its grandeur.
 Several scenic drives wind through the park, offering postcard-worthy views and plenty of places to stop and explore.
 The Teton Park Road runs from Moose Junction to Jackson Lake, taking you along the base of the mountains and providing access to some of the best overlooks.
 The Signal Mountain Summit Road is another highlight, leading to panoramic views of the Teton Range, Jackson Hole, and the Snake River.

 For a less crowded experience, the Outer Park Road offers a quieter journey with equally stunning views.
-A detour to Schwabacher Landing is well worth it, where the Snake River reflects the mountains like a mirror in early morning light.
+A detour to Schwabacher Landing is well worth it, where the Snake River reflects the mountains like a mirror in the early morning light.

 Climbing and Mountaineering: A Peak Challenge: